sjgeyer/portfolio/README.md

-# sjgeyer.github.io

-Personal portfolio
+# Personal portfolio

-(Work in progress)
+Website to showcase myself and projects that I have worked on.